jbeck018/howlerops/backend-go/TEST_INFRASTRUCTURE_SUMMARY.md

-# SQL Studio Backend - Test Infrastructure Summary
+# Howlerops Backend - Test Infrastructure Summary

 ## Overview

-This document provides a complete overview of the testing infrastructure for SQL Studio backend.
+This document provides a complete overview of the testing infrastructure for Howlerops backend.

 ## Test Infrastructure Components